This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Who should apply for a semi-commercial mortgage?

-Semi-commercial mortgages are suitable for businesses or individuals who want to purchase property that has a commercial and residential component.
+Semi-commercial mortgages are suitable for businesses or individuals who want to buy property that has a commercial and residential component.

-This type of mortgage can be used to purchase mixed-use buildings, such as retail spaces with flats/apartments on the upper floors, or office buildings with attached residential units.
+This type of mortgage can be used to purchase mixed-use buildings, such as shops with flats/apartments on the upper floors, or office buildings with attached residential units.

 Where a building is only going to be used for businesses to operate from, a commercial mortgage would be used, likewise, where a property was only for residential tenants to live in, a buy to let mortgage would be used.